hashicorp/consul-telemetry-collector/README.md

 * [Minimal Installation](#minimal-installation)
 * [Forward metrics to HCP](#forwarding-metrics-to-hcp)

-This requires consul-k8s version of 1.1.2 or greater
+This requires consul-k8s version of 1.1.2 or greater.

-We currently recommend using the consul-k8s CLI to install the consul-telemetry-collector.
-If you aren't already using it or the Consul Helm chart you can find instructions and documentation for using it [in the Consul Documentation](https://developer.hashicorp.com/consul/docs/k8s/installation/install).
-A few small changes to the helm chart enable the telemetry-collector to forward metrics to HCP.
+We currently recommend using the consul-k8s CLI to install the Consul Telemetry Collector.
+If you are not already using the consul-k8s CLI, nor the Consul Helm chart, you can find instructions and documentation [in the Consul Documentation](https://developer.hashicorp.com/consul/docs/k8s/installation/install).
+A few small changes to the helm chart enable the Consul Telemetry Collector to forward metrics to HCP.

 ### Minimal Installation

-Retrieve the current Helm values from Kubernetes using the `consul-k8s status` command or `helm get values consul` and write them to a file.
+Retrieve the current Helm values from Kubernetes using the `consul-k8s status` command or `helm get values consul` and write them to a file, for example `values.yaml`.
 ```bash
   connectInject:
     enabled: true